 When Progress-2 Eneolithic Steppe is removed, the model fails, which shows that the steppe-related source is not simply decorative but necessary for the fit.
 At the same time, the overwhelming failure after removing Çayönü PPN confirms that most of the ancestry remains local eastern Anatolian-related.

-This result matches the earlier f4f_4-statistics well.
+This result aligns with the earlierf4f_4-statistic.
 Arslantepe Late Chalcolithic carries a mostly local eastern Anatolian ancestry profile, but with a significant Eneolithic steppe-related contribution.
-In quantitative terms, this contribution is modest, around 13%, but it is statistically required and fits the pattern expected from gradual dilution along an eastern route into Anatolia.
+In quantitative terms, this contribution is modest, around 13%, but it is statistically required.

 The same model can also be applied to ART038, the R1b-V1636 individual from the Arslantepe Royal Tomb: